 Over the years, the company had amassed a large, disorganized, scattered collection of beads, and I got to sort them (yeah, this is the sort of task that appeals to my latent librarianism).
 I learned a lot about beads: how they’re sized, how they’re made, their finishes and materials.
 And I wound up doing what I would call developmental beading: trying different beading techniques to see if any of them would lend themselves to a future craft book.
 None of the techniques I fiddled with were turned into books, but I learned to bead.

-And now, in the evening when I am too crispy from the day to do much of anything else, that’s what I’ve been doing: creating jewelry of various types with thread and seed beads.
+And now, in the evening when I am too crispy from the day to do much of anything else, that’s what I’ve been doing: creating jewelry of various types with thread and seed beads, I always get inspiration online, I love to check out adinasjewels.com to see their creations.
 I am not a wire-and-bead jewelry maker like my friend Elise, who made the Tiptree tiara, and whose work is a thing of wonder and sparkle.
 Nor do I make big chunky statement pieces out of big chunky beads (Ann Leckie, author of Ancillary Justice, has a stunning black and red necklace she made with big chunky geometric beads).
 Me, I like seed beads, particularly the small ones, size 11/0, and I use stitches like peyote and ndebele and various spiral stitches.

 My favorite stitch is one of the basics: even-count peyote.
 This creates an almost fabric-like strip (I imagine, with sufficient reach, thousands and thousands of beads, and a skein of magically untangling thread, you could make a bolt of peyote-stitch “fabric”, but it wouldn’t tailor well).
 I use it to make bracelets (I love the one on the far-right, made with a mix of left-over 6/0 beads in no pattern at all) and earrings, even the odd ring.
 The bracelet in the center is done with pale green and ivory 11/0 seed beads in stripes–it’s a wrap-around, which is why it’s so long (it’s not quite long enough for a necklace).
 Peyote looks more daunting than it is–once you’ve got it started you can pretty much go on forever–but it’s very bead-intensive.